ruky69/Object-Oriented-Programming-OOP/README.md

 - The classes interact harmoniously throughout the program.
 The `Deck` class initializes and shuffles the deck.
 The `Hand` class manages both player and dealer hands, handling card addition, value calculation, and drawing.

-The black_jack_oop.ipynb code exemplifies the application of OOP concepts to create a functional Blackjack game with modular and organized code structure.
+The black_jack_oop code exemplifies the application of OOP concepts to create a functional Blackjack game with modular and organized code structure.